1905

 Star of David from the roof of Alsfeld synagogue, 1905

-They owned stores, companies and businesses, paid taxes and were able to use donations to build a new synagogue of a considerable size for this small town.
-The representative building, designed by the architect Adam from Fulda and built in both Moorish and neo-Romanesque styles, was inaugurated on December 29, 1905 with a “solemn, imposing act with an extremely large participation of the local and foreign Israelite population, as well as numerous representatives of the state and municipal authorities and representatives of other denominations invited as guests”.
+The prestigious building, designed by the architect Adam from Fulda and constructed in a blend of Moorish and Neo-Romanesque styles, was inaugurated on December 29, 1905, in a “solemn, imposing ceremony with extremely large participation from the local and visiting Israelite population, as well as numerous representatives of the state and municipal authorities.”